willow-ahrens/FillEstimation/README.md

 To make our results more replicable, we have included the exact versions of this software that we have used in the deps/ folder, and linked them into our build system.
 Each subdirectory of deps/ contains a different software dependency and associated Makefile.
-If you would like to provide custom build instructions for some dependency $DEP, create and modify a copy of deps/$DEP/Makefile.default named deps/$DEP/Makefile.$ARCH where $ARCH is the name of your current architecture ($ARCH can be queried by typing make arch at the top level directory of this project).
+If you would like to provide custom build instructions for some dependency $DEP, create and modify a copy of deps/$DEP/Makefile.default named deps/$DEP/Makefile.$ARCH where $ARCH is the name of your current architecture (The default value of $ARCH can be queried by typing make arch at the top level directory of this project) or a custom name you have given your machine (you can specify the value of the $ARCH variable by invoking make as `make ARCH=$ARCH`).

 Code, testing framework, and data generation can all be found in src/